Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 Eurostar 2hrs 20 mins, TGV 4hrs 40 mins, Euskotren 30 mins for San Sebastian, + 2 hrs for Bilbao or 1.5 hrs by coach

-By P&O it's a 24 hour crossing, so overnight ferry is a good option, and Eurolines also takes 24 hours.
+By Brittany Ferries it's a 24 hour crossing, so overnight ferry is a good option, and Eurolines also takes 24 hours.

 # Tarragona